Table of Contents

 Here is the step-by-step process using Paprika as the example.
 The flow is similar across tools.

-Step 1: Create a private Telegram channel
+Step 1: Create a Private Telegram Channel or Group

 Open Telegram, tap “New Channel,” toggle it to private.
 This is where your paid content lives.
 If you already have a private channel, skip this step.
 Our Telegram channel creation guide covers every platform, and the paid channel setup guide walks through all three payment methods.
+If you want two-way community discussion instead of a broadcast feed, our Telegram group setup guide with paid access walks through private group creation, permissions, and the post-creation checklist.

-Step 2: Add the bot as admin
+Step 2: Add the Bot as Admin

 Search for the bot in Telegram (e.g., @PaprikaAccessBot) and add it as an administrator to your private channel.
 Grant it permission to invite users and ban members.
 The bot needs these permissions to add paying fans and remove expired ones.
 For more on bot setup, see how to create a Telegram bot for paid channels.
+For a step-by-step walkthrough of every admin permission toggle and what each one does, see the guide to adding a bot to a Telegram channel.
+For a full breakdown of every admin permission toggle — what “Invite Users via Link” and “Ban Users” actually do — see the Telegram channel admin permissions guide.
+For a full breakdown of payment flow options — manual proof, Stripe, and the common mistakes to avoid — see our Telegram payment bot walkthrough.

-Step 3: Connect your Stripe account
+Step 3: Connect Your Stripe Account

 Inside the bot’s dashboard, connect Stripe using OAuth.
 You will be redirected to Stripe, authorize the connection, and return.
 The bot never stores your Stripe credentials — it uses Stripe Connect to process payments directly to your account.
 For a deeper dive, read the Telegram Stripe integration guide.

-Step 4: Set your price and access duration
+Step 4: Set Your Price and Access Duration

 Choose a price point and billing period.
 Most creators start between $5 and $30 per month.
 According to Paprika’s internal data, $12/month maximizes revenue per visitor at $37.20 per 100 visitors.
 You can also offer 7-day, 90-day, or lifetime access depending on your content model.
 For pricing strategy, check the Telegram channel pricing guide.
+For the full LTV math comparing monthly, annual, and one-time models — and when to add a second pricing tier — see the Telegram subscription pricing guide.

 The bot generates a public link (e.g., paprika.bot/yourchannel) that you share on social media, your bio, or other channels.
 When a fan clicks it, they land on a payment page.
 After paying through Stripe Checkout, the bot auto-generates a unique invite link and grants access.
 Done.
+For the full breakdown of link types and where to share your paid channel link for maximum conversions, see our Telegram channel link conversion guide.

 How Do You Accept Manual Payments Without Stripe?

 Not every audience uses credit cards.
 A manual payment mode lets fans pay through bank transfers, PayPal, crypto, or any method you choose — then submit proof to the bot.
+This is the only payment method where the bot never touches your money at all.

 The manual payment flow works like this:

-1. You write payment instructions — your bank details, PayPal link, crypto wallet, or any other method.
+- You write payment instructions — your bank details, PayPal link, crypto wallet, or any other method.

-2. Fan pays you directly — outside of Telegram, through whatever method you specified.
+- Fan pays you directly — outside of Telegram, through whatever method you specified.

-3. Fan submits payment proof — a screenshot or transaction ID sent to the bot.
+- Fan submits payment proof — a screenshot or transaction ID sent to the bot.

-4. You approve or reject — one tap in the bot chat.
+- You approve or reject — one tap in the bot chat.

-5. Bot grants access — generates a single-use invite link and starts the membership timer.
+- Bot grants access — generates a single-use invite link and starts the membership timer.

 The key advantage: the bot never touches your money.
 You get paid directly.
 The bot only manages who gets in and who gets kicked out.
 This is how a Telegram paywall works at its core — enforcement, not fund custody.
 For a full walkthrough of all three payment methods with setup steps, see our guide to accepting payments on Telegram.